aragorn38male/Time/README.md

 # Time
 A small project that aims to prevent the destruction of the melatonine while very brievly watch the current hour in the dark night...

+For a darker effect, comment line 36 to hide the picture &
+Replace line 45 with:       text_area = label.Label(terminalio.FONT, text=text, color=0xFF0000)